Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Main results

 \subsection{Comparative analysis}

-\Cref{table:averaged_iterate} presents a comprehensive comparison of the finite-time analysis of TD-learning.
+Table~\ref{table:averaged_iterate} presents a comprehensive comparison of the finite-time analysis of TD-learning.
 In the context of on-policy linear function approximation, and under the assumption of starting from the stationary distribution, the work presented in~\cite{bhandari2018finite} derives the following convergence rate of $\frac{1}{\sqrt{T}}$ for the averaged iterate of TD-learning with a constant step-size, where $T \in {\mathbb N}$ represents the final time of the iterate:

-On the other hand, the second item of~\Cref{thm:convergence_rate_average_TD} yields a slightly improved convergence rate of $O\left ( \frac{1}{T^{\frac{1}{4}}} \right)$, where $\log T$ does not appear, by choosing $L=O(T)$.
 Notably, our result does not impose any condition on the step-size $\alpha \in (0,1)$, indicating that the use of experience replay memory can ease the strict requirements for selecting a constant step-size.
+Moreover, we can achieve fast convergence rate while maintaining small constant error by controlling the size of mini-batch and replay buffer instead of controlling the step-size.
+The result in~\cite{lee2022analysis} also holds for general step-size condition, but to obtain smaller bias, it requires small step-size yielding a slower convergence rate.

-Under i.i.d. observation model and linear function approximation, Theorem~1 in~\cite{lakshminarayanan2018linear} provides $O\left( \frac{1}{\sqrt{T}} \right)$ convergence rate for the root mean squared error using a specific step-size depending on the model parameters, which cannot be known beforehand in TD-learning.
+Under the i.i.d. observation model and linear function approximation, Theorem~1 in~\cite{lakshminarayanan2018linear} provides $O\left( \frac{1}{\sqrt{T}} \right)$ convergence rate for the root mean squared error using a specific step-size depending on the model parameters, which cannot be known beforehand in TD-learning.
+The work assumes a more general setup.
+However, the step-size condition depends on not only the feature space but also $\mu^{\pi}_{\min}$, the minimum state-visitation distribution even in the tabular case.